Forms & Information

 To Whom Do I Send The Form?

 After completing the form, please acquire all signatures as directed and necessary.
-The copy of the form with signatures must be sent in paper form to the Chair of the Undergraduate Curriculum Committee in time for that month's Executive Undergraduate Curriculum Committee meeting.
+The paper copy of the form with signatures must be sent to the Chair of the Undergraduate Curriculum Committee in time for that month's Executive Undergraduate Curriculum Committee meeting.

 Proposals to be reviewed at the monthly meeting of the Undergraduate Curriculum Committee are due by noon on the last Friday of the preceding month.
 Dates of meetings are on the UCC website's announcements and homepage.